Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/setup/guides/AWS-DEPLOYMENT-GUIDE.md

-# AWS Deployment Guide
+# AWS Deployment Guide - Production Monitoring Stack

-This guide will help you deploy your Ansible Baseline, FIM, and CMDB lab to your AWS EC2 instances.
+This guide will help you deploy your Ansible Baseline, FIM, and CMDB lab to your AWS EC2 instances with **live monitoring** via Prometheus + Grafana.

 ## 🎯 Your AWS Instances